mserajnik/emote-server/README.md

 ###### Adding emotes

 Adds a new emote.
-If a file with the same name already exists it will be overwritten.
 The request has to be of type `multipart-form-data` and the file needs to have the key `emote`.

 __Route:__ `POST /emotes`